laiquet/idtrackerai-enhanced/docs/source/user_guide/segmentation_app.rst

 The user has to define the number of animals in the video.
 Some animals can be hidden in some time intervals but, for a good performance of the algorithm, there must be multiple parts in the video where all animals are visible, i.e. the number of detected blobs is equal to the specified number of animals.

 Idtracker.ai is not prepared to deal with noise blobs (blobs not corresponding to an individual nor a crossing).
-If idtracker.ai segments a frame and it finds more blobs than animals (i.e. certainty of noise blobs presence) idtracker.ai will warn you on the :ref:`tracking log` and, if *"Stop tracking if #blobs > #animals"* is checked, it will abort the tracking process to allow the user to explore the video again and readjust the segmentation parameters ensuring an optimal tracking session.
+If idtracker.ai segments a frame and finds more blobs than animals (i.e. certainty of noise blobs presence), it will warn you on the :ref:`tracking log`.
+If *"Stop tracking if #blobs > #animals"* is checked, it will abort the tracking process.
+This allows the user to explore the video again and readjust the segmentation parameters, ensuring an optimal tracking session.

 Finally, the number of animals can be set to 0 when :ref:`track without identities`.
 Even so, adding the number of animals is recommended to improve the individual/crossing blob detection.